 October 29, 2022–February 12, 2023

 A powerful new installation by Justin Sterling (b.
-1992, Houston, Texas) will immerse visitors in a beautiful space constructed of unconventional materials and provoking contemplation of the role of bad faith in society.
+1992, Houston, Texas) immerses visitors in a beautiful space constructed of unconventional materials and provoking contemplation of the role of bad faith in society.

 Chapel of the Rocks is an approximately 1000-square-foot structure, suffused with light refracted through numerous stained-glass windows, which the artist has shattered with rocks and then rebuilt in new ways.
 The windows, as well as other features such as the fire hydrant “gargoyles” on the chapel’s exterior, were salvaged from the streets of New York City, where Sterling now makes his home, and evoke New York’s “broken windows” policing measures of the 1990s and other policies that he describes as exemplifying the concept of bad faith.